Shyp/sails/test/benchmarks/README.md

 	+ private Sails requests via `sails.emit('request')`
 	+ http requests to the HTTP server
 	+ http file uploads to the HTTP server
-	+ connections to the socket.io server
-	+ socket emissions to the socket.io server
-	+ socket broadcasts FROM the socket.io server (pubsub hook)

 > Thankfully, the ORM is already covered by the benchmarks in Waterline core and its generic adapter tests.